umati/Sample-Server/README.md

 ## Concept

 This implementation represents the OPC UA Instance with an instance of an C++ struct and connects them together.
 So writing an value in the C++ instance will also set this value in the corresponding `OPC UA node`.
-The binding is established by utilizing reflection (an improved version of the binding in [this publication](https://ieeexplore.ieee.org/document/8972189)).
+The binding is established by utilizing reflection, as described in [this publication](https://ieeexplore.ieee.org/document/10143130)).

 The binding is done by comparing the name of structure members with the browse name of the OPC UA instance.
 As the binding uses memory addresses of the C++ instance, the instance itself must not be copied after the binding.